srid/primaupload/README.md

 The site was tested on Chrome 22.0, Firefox 12.0 and IE 8.0.

-# Concurrent
+# Concurrent requests

 Go's http package serves each request in a [goroutine](http://golang.org/src/pkg/net/http/server.go?s=28722:28771#L1042), and since goroutines do not block each other, we automatically support concurrent uploads from multiple users.
+This was verified manually and also using ApacheBench ([~500 requests/second](https://gist.github.com/3753557)).

 # Progressive upload